Shocking Asia II: The Last Taboos

 Shocking Asia II: The Last Taboos is a 1985 mondo documentary film written and directed by Rolf Olsen.
-It is the sequel to 1974's Shocking Asia.
+A German-Hong Kong co-production, the film is the sequel to 1974's Shocking Asia.
 It was followed by a sequel Shocking Asia III: After Dark in 1995.

 Content

 The film has no traditional plot, instead showing a series of shocking and disturbing video clips, primarily from Asia.
 Some content prescribed includes footage of cockfighting, crippled people born with deformities, spiritual rituals, bull fighting and bizarre sexual acts.